StephaneFeniar/Lottery-BestCombination/README.md

 ## Goal

+If you play at the lottery the same numbers as many others players, you will have to split the prize in case of winning.

-The goal of this analysis is to optimize winnings of a lottery by playing the less played combination and reducing the probability to share the winnings.
+The goal of this analysis is to reduce this risk by playing the less played combination.

 ## How ?